12 Best App Startups to Watch in 2023

 Top App Startups to Follow

 Every year, new startups pull to the forefront of their industry through exciting innovation and industry-disrupting business models.
-We’ve rounded up the top startup apps of 2023 that startup-lovers, investors, and aspiring entrepreneurs should follow.
+We’ve rounded up the top app startups of 2024 that startup-lovers, investors, and aspiring entrepreneurs should follow.

-Disclaimer: With so many exciting startups launching and growing worldwide, we aren’t able to cover them all.
+Disclaimer: With so many exciting mobile apps launching and growing worldwide, we aren’t able to cover them all.
 Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.

-SparkNotes are a distant memory with the power of the Blinkist app.
+SparkNotes are a distant memory with the power of the Blinkist app, acquired by Go1.
 This app contains key insights from more than 6,500 nonfiction books into 15-minute reads or audio tracks — all accessed from your mobile device.

 2. Babbel